 It would be speculative of this work to attribute every instance of tension to the treaty, although some of its provisions were to have ingrained ramifications for the Middle East.
 Bearing this in mind, is the colonial legacy of Sykes-Picot still present in Iraq or Syria, and how does this inform, complement, or crystallize our understanding of the communiqué itself?

 The Sykes-Picot Agreement has its early formation in the British and French enticement of belligerents in the Arab Revolt (June 1916), promising independent Arab states in exchange for the extrication of Ottoman influence.
 Mark Sykes, the designer of the Revolt’s flag of Arab independence, was ironically also the chief architect behind reneging on the aforementioned commitment.This forces one to consider whether there was an intent to negate the contents of the Hussein-McMahon Correspondence – which calls the role of the venerated polyglot, T.E.
 Lawrence, into question.
 Regardless, this all conflates to depict the convoluted milieu in which Sykes-Picot came to life, swathed in hypocrisy.

-Moving forward, using the agreement as an expedient scapegoat yields no benefit.
-Idly belaboring this point detracts from the urgent reality of a debilitated political climate, in desperate need of civil society-driven reconfiguration.
+Moving forward, however, using the agreement as an expedient scapegoat yields no benefit.
+Belaboring this point detracts from the urgent reality of debilitated political climates in desperate need of civil society-driven reconfiguration.